naggie/algalon/README.md

 ## Algalon is a web portal with monitoring features.

-'Entities,' represented by 'widgets' are organised by categories as tabs.
+'Testers,' represented by 'widgets' are organised by categories as tabs.
 Widgets have an initial 'state' which is then continually patched via websockets.
 Tests, which run periodically or via interrupt, can change this state.
-All entities with tests have a pass/fail/undefined state.
+All testers with tests have a pass/fail/undefined state.
 These states are aggregated to form the global health of the system.
-Entities can be defined statically or produced dynamically by an 'enumerator.'
+Testers can be defined statically or produced dynamically by an 'enumerator.'

-Entities consist of a server-side javascript class, a client-side javascript class, and some CSS classes.
+Testers consist of a server-side javascript class, a client-side javascript class, and some CSS classes.
 There is currently no packaging system for this, but this is planned.